Benjamin-Ramas/calculator-app/README.md

 1. I first started by recreating the general layout so even without styling the placement of the elements should closely align with what I am trying to achieve.

+2. I then start creating styles in css and scss to better match the intende design

+3. I then sectioned off the colours into their own seperate stylesheets so I could easily swap between them

+4. I added javascript functionailty to theme changing.

 ### Built with

 - Semantic HTML5 markup